libcxx/Snowlake/README.md

 }
 ```

-With the rules above are defined, we can invoke the *Snowlake* compiler to
+With the rules defined above, we can invoke the *Snowlake* compiler to
 synthesize it into actual C++ interface and implementation code:

 ```